laurentftech/Podcast_generator/README.md

 - **Integrated Playback**: Listen to and stop audio playback directly from the application (requires FFmpeg).
 - **Secure API Key Storage**: Your Google Gemini API key is requested once and securely stored in your system's keychain (`keyring`).
 - **Accent and Language Support**: Create podcasts in multiple languages with distinct voices and accents for each language (from the speaker settings with the ElevenLabs API or from the prompt with Gemini).
+- **Docker Support**: Run the application as a web service using Docker.
+This simplifies deployment, requires no additional installation, and can run on a small headless server or locally.

 ---